The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 In today’s social media age, online reviews have emerged as one of the most potent forms of social proof.

-- According to the 2018 Online Reviews Survey, 94 percent of consumers say an online review has convinced them to avoid a business.
+- 94% of consumers say an online review has convinced them to avoid a business.

-Simply put: negative reviews and low ratings drive customers away.
-And people take positive reviews and high ratings as social proof that a product or service is worth the purchase.
+Negative reviews and low ratings drive customers away.
+Meanwhile, people take positive reviews and high ratings as social proof that a product or service is worth the purchase.
 “This has great reviews, so I’m buying it.”